Eightfold-Way-Consultants/vpnserver/README.md

 Remember to open this new secret in the AWS web console, and add your .pem file.

-**Step 4**: The various certificates for openvpn and easyrsa are built.
+**Step 4**: The certificates for openvpn and easyrsa are built.
 These certificates are located in various places in `/etc/openvpn/easy-rsa/pki/`.
 They are signed with the server's name and only to be used on this particular instance.

 The openvpn configuration file is created at `/etc/openvpn/server.conf`.